Brevenn/how-to-regex/wlkthrghonRegex.md

 The code signifies that we are looking for an email that starts with `^([a-z0-9_\.-]+)` and ends with `.([a-z\.]{2,6})$`.

-I Understand all of those characters look confusing but they will be broken down later on.
+I understand all of those characters look confusing but they will be broken down later on.
 But basically what anchor means is that we are looking for something to match the guidlines of our code.

+And that something must follow our guidelines in order to match.

 ### Quantifiers

+In short, a `Quantifier` is used to determine how many times a specific character or character group needs to be in our line of code to match correctly.

+*Example:* If we were to use this snippet `xyz+` in our regex model, then this will match any string `xy` followed by at least one string `z`.

+*Our Model:* `([a-z0-9_\.-]+)` will match any string containing `a-z`, `0-9`, `_`, `.`, or `-`.
+The Quantifier `+` just meamns that it must contain atleast one of these characters in order to match correctly.

 ### OR Operator